bijay135/docker-php-development/README.md

 ## Using docker commands

-Here are some common re-occuring docker commands that may be helpful
+Here are some commonly re-occuring docker commands that may be helpful

 Check docker containers :